eclipse-cyclonedds/cyclonedds-cxx/docs/manual/howtos/exchange.rst

 	dds::pub::qos::PublisherQos pubqos; /*add custom QoS policies that you want for this publisher*/ dds::pub::Publisher pub(participant, pubqos, &listener, dds::core::status::StatusMask::publication_matched()); /*in this case, the only status we are interested in is publication_matched*/

-Now, any DataWriters created using pub will inherit the qos and listener functionality as set through it.
+Any DataWriters created using pub inherit the qos and listener functionality as set through it.

 Subscribers
 -----------